cl91/NeptuneOS/docs/Developer-Guide.md

 Fast I/O is now handled transparently by the Executive.
 Therefore the fast I/O related fields in the common FSB header are removed.

+Directory Control IRP

+The IRP_MN_NOTIFY_CHANGE_DIRECTORY minor code is now handled automatically by the server.
+You no longer have to handle this in the file system driver.
+In the future this IRP minor code may be reused to report the user request for directory change notification to the filesystem driver.

+Lock User Buffer

+User buffers are always locked for IO.
+You do not need to explicitly lock the user buffers using MmProbeAndLockPages.

+FsRtlEnterFileSystem and FsRtlExitFileSystem

+These are no longer needed since drivers run in userspace.